Castella (Kasutera カステラ) catches my attention when I realize that it is a cake made with bread flour.

 Common mistakes in making castella (and how to avoid it)

-Here is a summary of all the mistakes I make before getting it right, every time.
-I want to share with you so that you will not make the same mistakes again.
+Here is a summary of all the mistakes I make before getting it right.
+I want to share this with you so you will not repeat the same mistakes.

 Problem #1: The mixing bowl is too small.